jogaorba/jogaorba.github.io/resume.md

 _Public Humanities_

 `2021`
-<a href="https://blogs.loc.gov/thesignal/2021/08/sparking-the-datamagination-2021-digital-strategy-summer-intern-design-sprint-part-ii/" target="_blank">, “Sparking the Datamagination: 2021 Digital Strategy Summer Intern Design Sprint part 2", <em>The Signal</em>, Library of Congress, co-authored with Maria Capecchi and Abigail Tick
+<a href="https://blogs.loc.gov/thesignal/2021/08/sparking-the-datamagination-2021-digital-strategy-summer-intern-design-sprint-part-ii/" target="_blank"> “Sparking the Datamagination: 2021 Digital Strategy Summer Intern Design Sprint part 2",</a>, <em>The Signal</em>, Library of Congress, co-authored with Maria Capecchi and Abigail Tick

 `2021`
-<a href="https://youtu.be/6pCi0tjRv6Y" target="_blank">“Unearthing Brazilian, Cuban, and Puerto Rican Abolitionism in 19th Century US Press”, U.S. Latino Digital Humanities Center, Recovering the US Hispanic Literary Heritage University of Houston
+<a href="https://youtu.be/6pCi0tjRv6Y" target="_blank">“Unearthing Brazilian, Cuban, and Puerto Rican Abolitionism in 19th Century US Press”</a>, U.S. Latino Digital Humanities Center, Recovering the US Hispanic Literary Heritage University of Houston

 `2020`
 <a href="https://www.neh.gov/blog/reimagining-searching-chronicling-america" target="_blank">“Reimagining Searching in Chronicling America”</a>, _Division of Preservation and Access Blog_, National Endowment for the Humanities